packagist/private-packagist-docs/docs/self-hosted/bitbucket-server-integration-setup.md

 ![Packagist Form](/Resources/public/img/docs/integration-setup/bitbucket-server-02-packagist-form.png)

 ## Configure Application link
-Click on the link to setup an Application Link on Bitbucket Server / Stash.
+Click on the link to setup an Application Link on Bitbucket Data Center / Server.
 You will need the "Client Id" and the "Public Key" shown in the form.

 ![Bitbucket Configure Application Link](/Resources/public/img/docs/integration-setup/bitbucket-server-03-bitbucket-configure-application-link.png)